 Yes, you can.
 Similar to Apple, Google is keen to make it easier to use their platform as a professional and personal life organizer.
 Within Google Calendar, you can display, with a few clicks, data from one or more calendars, making everything visible within one calendar, so that you don't risk missing an appointment or meeting.

 Setapp also makes it a lot easier to manage multiple tasks and calendars.
-With Setapp, you can get Unibox, an app that handles your mail communications, grouping emails by sender.
+With Setapp, you can get InstaCal, a schedule-management app that can sync with your email account.
 To expand your planning capabilities, try BusyCal.
 This flexible calendar app allows you to customize views, integrate tasks and lots of other details into your schedule.

 Dropshare is a useful time and task management application, that makes juggling different calendars easier.
 GoodTask adds rich functionality and makes managing complex tasks and multiple to-do list items easier.
 You can even manage calendar events across multiple Apple devices.